 We’ve seen the terrible damage that has been done with the corporate take-over of medicine and the ruination of our healthcare system.
 We’ve seen how rampant greed in our financial and banking systems have caused the meltdown of the average American’s financial security.
 What is happening in our universities is part of the same disease.

 Founder of ‘Junct Rebellion, Debra Leigh Scott, and Filmmaker Chris LaBree, Owner of 2255 Films, have partnered to produce a documentary ‘Junct: The Trashing of Higher Ed. in America.
 Debra is also writing a book of the same name.
 Their hope is to raise awareness of the sad fact that American academia has been replaced by an Edu-Factory which ruins lives more often than improves them.
-Adjunct university professors living in poverty, undergraduate students crippled by debt — this system has hidden behind a well-preserved myth for too long. ’Junct Rebellion aims to blow the myth wide open and expose the realities.
+University professors, working on adjunct contracts, living in poverty, undergraduate students crippled by debt — this system has hidden behind a well-preserved myth for too long.
+‘Junct Rebellion aims to blow the myth wide open and expose the realities.

 For more information, consultations, or to arrange for us to speak with your group, please contact Debra at email@example.com.
 We welcome the opportunity to meet and talk with parents, students, high school educators and counselors — all who are involved in and committed to the idea of high quality education for our children and for ourselves.